Austin Amutu: Club career

 In April 2015, Amutu signed a loan deal from Warri Wolves to Malaysian club Kelantan during April transfer window.
 He impressed the fan after scored a goal in the 9th minutes of his debut game against Johor Darul Ta'zim F.C. in which they lost 1-3.

+On 2 August 2023, Amutu joined Al-Jandal.
+He was released by the club on 17 January 2024.

 International career

 He was only called up to Nigeria U-23 dream team VI squad at the 2015 Nigeria Super 6 Tournament.